eduvpn/eduvpn.org/posts/get-your-server-in-the-apps.md

 ---
-title: Get your VPN Server Listed in the Apps
+title: Get your VPN Server in the Apps
 published: 2019-10-08
 ---